-Tanzanian opposition party says police kill 3 ahead of vote
+Tanzanian opposition party says police kill 7 ahead of vote

 “Zanzibar lives matter,” the statement said, calling for his immediate release.

 There was a heavy police and military presence in Zanzibar on Tuesday, with many roads blocked.
+People reported that internet service had slowed, amid fears that the service would be cut off altogether on Wednesday.

+“I’m alarmed by reports from Zanzibar and elsewhere of violence, deaths and detentions,” the U.S. ambassador to Tanzania, Donald J. Wright, said Tuesday in a statement.
+“It’s not too late to prevent more bloodshed!
+Security forces must show restraint.”
+The United Nations secretary-general also has called on all political leaders to refrain from violence.

 Tanzanian President John Magufuli seeks a second five-year term in Wednesday’s vote, and opposition parties and human rights groups have expressed concern that the vote is already compromised in favor of the ruling party.

 The populist Magufuli quickly consolidated power after winning the 2015 election and barred opposition political parties from holding most public gatherings.
-Candidates ahead of Wednesday’s vote have alleged harassment by authorities.
+Candidates ahead of Wednesday’s vote, including top opposition candidate Tundu Lissu, have alleged harassment by authorities, and some major independent election observers will be absent unlike in previous votes.

+“We would like to remind you that the long-term peace and stability of Tanzania as well as the region rests on your commitment and diligence in conducting a credible, impartial, fair and transparent process,” the Tanzania Elections Watch, a regional group of eminent persons, said in a letter to the East African nation’s electoral commission.

+So far, the group said, the commission’s conduct “does not pass the basic tests of an independent and impartial election management body,” adding that “many candidates remain locked out of the process.”